kvmet/kvmet/curate/movies.md

 # Movies

+These are ranked based on my personal
+opinions.

-Movies are ranked by whether or not I, personally, think you should watch.
+These are ranked by whether or not I, personally, think you should watch.
+If
+you disagree, that's fine.
+Feel free to make your own list!

 - [Extraordinary](#extraordinary)
   - Must-watch, innovative, outstanding